Established artists and young people came together through the Art Mentorship Program to produce work in a variety of mediums.

-On Thursday, April 16 the City of Victoria Youth Council (CVYC) celebrated the completion of its Art Mentorship Program (AMP) by hosting an art reception in City Hall’s foyer.
+On Thursday, April 16 the City of Victoria Youth Council (CVYC) celebrated the completion of the Art Mentorship Program (AMP) by hosting an art reception in City Hall’s foyer.

 AMP brought together professional artists and youth, between the ages of 14 and 19, for a two-month visual arts mentorship.
 Over a year ago, the CVYC heard from the community that young people lacked information about pursuing art as a career and determined that mentorship would be the most impactful way to engage younger and older individuals.